brhrmaster/StarTracker2/README.md

 * Precise **tracking** (for any type of mount).
 * **Parking** to default position.
 * **Calibration** of **mount pole** which works similarly to All-Star polar alignement.
-* **Camera control** which alows you to take photos with predefined exposure time and with a predefined period.
 * **Wireless control** via IR remote control.
 * Real **asynchronous** control of **stepper motors** (any other code can be run in parallel).